aleph-im/pyaleph/docs/protocol/smart-wallet-signature-verification.md

 - Anyone who obtains the owner's private key can sign as `sender` — same risk as any EOA.
-- Trust in the `UniversalSigValidator` deployment.
-The reference implementation is documented in EIP-6492; worth verifying the bytecode at `0x0000…3823` on your target chain before relying on it in production.
+- Trust in the `ValidateSigOffchain` / `UniversalSigValidator` bytecode.
+The reference implementation is documented in EIP-6492 and sourced from AmbireTech/signature-validator.
+Worth verifying the packaged hex against the upstream source before relying on it in production.

 ---